vtex-apps/search/docs/README.md

 | `did-you-mean`                | Helps users with possible misspelling corrections for the current search query.                                                                                                                                                                                                                                                                       |
 | `search-suggestions`          | Renders a list of similar search terms for the current search query.                                                                                                                                                                                                                                                                                  |

-:warning: The blocks `banner`, `did-you-mean` and `suggestions` require you to have [Search Results app](https://vtex.io/docs/components/all/vtex.search-result@3.59.0/) version 3.x or higher installed in your theme.
+:warning: The blocks `search-banner`, `did-you-mean` and `search-suggestions` require you to have [Search Results app](https://vtex.io/docs/components/all/vtex.search-result@3.59.0/) version 3.x or higher installed in your theme.

 ### Step 2 - Adding the Search's blocks into the theme